rkdcoder/HttpRequestLibrary-SqlServer/README.md

 ## **Authors**

-Developed and maintained by [Your Name].
+Developed and maintained by Rodrigo Kmiecik.

 ---